-Tuesday, the third day of the 1962 fires, saw problems in many of the unburnt areas, with temperature again nearing 100 degrees (38C) by midmorning and after reaching the 100s by noon, remaining in that high figure until after 7pm that night.
+Tuesday, the third day of the 1962 fires, saw problems in many of the unburnt areas, with the temperature again nearing 100 degrees (38°C) by midmorning.
+It reached the 100s by noon, remaining until after 7pm at night.
 The main areas of concern were Upper and Lower Ferntree Gully on the southern side where Ferntree Gully National Park still had large areas alight.
-At one stage when the fire in that area was most threatening it was thought that the William Angliss Hospital should be evacuated.
-However, a late wind change turned the fire back to the North-East and late in the afternoon a firestorm of dramatic proportions developed in the Ferntree Gully National Park, near The Devil's Elbow, which observers described as awesome indeed.
+At one stage when the fire in that area was most threatening, it was thought William Angliss Hospital should be evacuated.
+However, a late wind change turned the fire back to the North-East, and late in the afternoon a firestorm of dramatic proportions developed in the Ferntree Gully National Park, near The Devil's Elbow, which observers described as awesome indeed.

 The fire continued to cause grave concern at its Northern extremity, with volunteers and Forestry crews battling to save parts of Mt.
 Evelyn and West of the Silvan Dam.
 The State Pine Forest burnt fiercely and was completely wiped out and toward evening was burning east of Olinda and Sassafras and on towards Kallista.
-It seemed unstoppable and The Basins' unit was sent to Kallista late evening to assist in defending the town.
-About 11.30 pm the first few drops of rain were felt and about 1 & 1⁄2 hours later it was raining steadily and the 4-day ordeal was over.

-The cost in housing will never be accurately known but homes were lost in every part of the non-blackened Dandenongs and hardly a section of the mighty mountain range had escaped, Sherbrooke Forest being a remarkable exception.
+It seemed unstoppable, and The Basins' unit was sent to Kallista late evening to assist in defending the town.
+About 11.30 pm the first few drops of rain were felt and about 11⁄2 hours later it was raining steadily and the 4-day ordeal was over.
+The cost in housing will never be accurately known, but homes were lost in every part of the non-blackened Dandenongs, and hardly a section of the mighty mountain range escaped, Sherbrooke Forest being a remarkable exception.